Modern slavery statement

 - Living wages are paid

 The University has zero tolerance to slavery and human trafficking.
 Any supplier or potential supplier who does not adhere to our values will be suspended or removed from the University's supplier list and will not be considered for future supply to the University unless they are able to demonstrate full adherence with the requirements of the Modern Slavery Act 2015.
-Contract clauses around Modern Slavery have been introduced to all UCLan contracts to ensure that should a supplier breach such conditions the University has the right to terminate the contract.
+Contract clauses around Modern Slavery have been introduced to all University contracts to ensure that should a supplier breach such conditions the University has the right to terminate the contract.

 Due to the ever-changing nature of modern slavery and trafficking the University expresses its commitment to work towards greater transparency on the University's supply chains.
 This will involve increased collaboration, increased supplier engagement, and increased awareness regarding the risks of modern slavery and trafficking.